3. Huaawhi – Support from Our AWESOME Coach

 Victim Support provides a free 24 hour, seven days a week response to help people immediately affected.
 Support is provided by volunteers, who are specially trained in supporting people after a suicide.
 This free service provides emotional and practical support, information, and referral to other support services.
 Volunteers can provide you with an information pack called ‘Here for You’.
 You can call Victim Support yourself, or ask them for assistance for family, whānau or friends.
 To do this, ring Victim Support directly on their 24/7 line, 0800 842 846 or click here.

-Taranaki Retreat offers a Pop-In Support Hub (Waimanako;/The Hope Centre) and a peaceful Retreat Centre.
-At Waimanako, you'll find our Cafe.
-A welcoming space where you can rock up for a good feed and excellent coffee for koha and talk face-to-face to someone who cares and understands.
+Taranaki Retreat offers a Drop-In Support Hub (Waimanako;/The Hope Centre) and a peaceful Retreat Centre.
+At Waimanako, you’ll find our Koha Cafe – a welcoming space where you can rock up for a good feed and excellent coffee for koha, and talk face-to-face to someone who cares and understands.
 No question will be too tricky, and there will be no judgement.
 Call 06 2150993 or click here.

 Need to talk?
 Call or text 1737 for free support from trained counsellors 24/7